 What are the qualifications of a Music Therapist?

 All of the Music Therapy services offered at JMT are provided by Board Certified Music Therapists.
 The credential, Music Therapist – Board Certified (MT-BC) , is granted by the Certification Board for Music Therapists (CBMT) to identify music therapists who have demonstrated the knowledge, skills, and abilities necessary to practice at the current level of the profession.
-These therapists have completed at least an undergraduate degree or its equivalence in music therapy from an approved program, completed an internship and passed the Board Certification exam.
+These therapists have completed at least an undergraduate degree in music therapy from an approved program, completed an internship and passed the Board Certification exam.